-Trump supporters’ violent rhetoric in his defense disturbs experts
+Trump Supporters’ Violent Rhetoric in His Defense Disturbs Experts

 So far, the reactions from Trump’s supporters have been more intense and explicit than those expressed after Trump was indicted in a separate case by Manhattan District Attorney Alvin Bragg in late March.

-Shortly before that indictment, Trump called on his supporters to rise in protest, sparking fears across the political landscape of a reprise of Jan.
-6, 2021, when a pro-Trump mob, which Trump helped draw to Washington with a tweet weeks earlier, attacked the Capitol during congressional certification of the 2020 election.

-Trump also posted an article on Truth Social, his social media platform, that included a photo of himself holding a baseball bat on one side, and Bragg in an adjacent photo.
+Shortly before that indictment, Trump posted an article on Truth Social, his social media platform, that included a photo of himself holding a baseball bat on one side, and Bragg in an adjacent photo.
 Dueling crowds of pro-Trump and anti-Trump protesters appeared in lower Manhattan when Trump was arraigned there in April.

 On Saturday, in his first public remarks since the latest indictment on seven charges related to the retention of classified documents and efforts to obstruct justice, Trump attacked those investigating him as engaged in “demented persecution.”